 Many service desk teams need a way to do what they call a “quick ticket.”
 These kinds of service desk issues are especially useful to teams who take calls or receive other communications from customers which need to be in the system for reporting purposes but don’t need to ‘live’ beyond being recorded since they were resolved on the first communication with the customer.

-There are several Jira custom field types which would work, but I’ve chosen to add a Checkbox field.
+There are several Jira custom field types that would work, but I’ve chosen to add a Checkbox field.
 I added only one option to this field: “Yes”.

-There are a couple things we need to configure on this transition to support our goal:
+There are a couple of things we need to configure on this transition to support our goal: